Academic Standards and Policies

 - Course repetition due to employment, training, or other legal requirements

 The student must submit a Petition for Course Repetition for review by the Scholastic Standards Committee.
 In order to be eligible for consideration of this exception, a student must clearly demonstrate the extenuating circumstances that prevented him/her from successfully completing the course in the three prior enrollments.
 Extenuating circumstances are verified cases of accidents, illnesses or other circumstances beyond the control of the student.
 Official documentation of extenuating circumstances is required.
-The Petition for Course Repetition is available at sbcc.edu/forms as are semester deadlines for petition submission.
+The Petition for Course Repetition is available on the Forms website as are semester deadlines for petition submission.

 Course Repetition with a Prior Satisfactory Grade

 Students may be permitted or required to repeat courses in which a satisfactory grade (“A+,” “A,” “A-,” “B+,” “B,” “B-,” “C+,” C,” “P,” or “CR”) was earned where there was a significant lapse of time (defined as no less than 36 months) since the grade was obtained and;